UtahRails, Silver

 Eureka Survived

-Eureka was the "financial heart" of the Tintic District, becoming the business for surround towns that included mammoth and Silver City.
+Eureka was the "financial heart" of the Tintic District, becoming the business center for surrounding towns that included Mammoth and Silver City.
 Unlike Park City's smooth transition, Eureka's experience was defined by a bitter struggle between the mine owners and the mine workers.

 It started with a wage war in early 1893, as silver prices plummeted.
 The Bullion-Beck mine slashed wages by 50 cents (down to $2.50 a day).
 This sparked a massive strike.
 It was reported that a crowd of about 40 women led a march to the Bullion-Beck mine to physically prevent strikebreakers from entering the company's mine shafts.

 After the strikes, Eureka survived by evolving its technology.
-They moved away from shallow prospecting mine shafts, less than 200 feet, to deep-shaft mining with shafts as deep as 1500 to 1800 feet.
+They moved away from shallow prospecting mine shafts, less than 200 feet, to deep-shaft mining with shafts as deep as 1500 to 1800 feet, where they hit the water level.

 By 1899, the Tintic District overtook the other districts to become the top mineral producer in Utah.